Yourco Logo

 Build the Operational Backbone of Your Policy

 Consent forms and communication windows are easy to draft.
-Consistent records, trained managers, and enforced accountability take deliberate structure, and this is where most texting policies fall short.
+Consistent records, trained managers, and enforced accountability take a bit more structure, and getting these right from the start saves significant time down the road.

 Workplace text messages are employment records that many organizations retain for multiple years.
-Payroll-related and FMLA-related communications are commonly kept for at least three years, and preservation obligations extend further when litigation is anticipated.
-Platforms that route messages through personal phones make compliant retention nearly impossible, which is a key reason many HR teams move to centralized SMS tools.
+Payroll- and FMLA-related communications are commonly retained for at least 3 years, and maintaining complete records becomes more important whenever a dispute or question arises.
+Platforms that route messages through personal phones make centralized recordkeeping difficult to maintain reliably, which is why many HR teams move to a dedicated SMS tool.

 Managers need clear escalation protocols before they start using SMS for workforce communication.
-Harassment or discrimination complaints should go to HR immediately; medical leave requests should be routed to the appropriate HR channels; and disciplinary conversations should always happen in person or through secure, documented channels.
+As a general rule, harassment or discrimination complaints should go to HR immediately; medical leave requests should be routed to the appropriate HR channels; and disciplinary conversations should always happen in person or through secure, documented channels.
+Check in with your legal counsel about the types of communication that are red flags, and adjust your policy accordingly.

 Sample policy language: "Managers must complete texting policy training within 30 days of hire and participate in annual refreshers."

-A progressive approach to enforcement provides clear expectations while preserving flexibility for serious misconduct:
+A progressive approach to enforcement provides clear expectations while preserving flexibility for serious misconduct.
+Here’s a typical structure:

 • First violation: Verbal warning with documented memo